dan-watson/fight/README.md

 The keyword is VICTORY.
 Who will have the VICTORY.

 Calculation is based upon how many times each letter of VICTORY is contained in a team name.
-Then each number is added to the previous until there is only a percentage score left.
+Then each number is added to the next until there is only a percentage score left.
 Any number which adds up to more than 9 is scored as 1.

 Example: